 But beware: Two traps await you.
 If you overspend and can't repay your balance in full every month, you will likely spend more in interest charges than the card issuer gives you in cash-back rewards.
 The other trap is in redeeming your reward.
 Some credit card issuers use tricky limitations to make redeeming your reward harder than you might expect.

 Every cash-back credit card plan has its own rules and rewards.
-The trick to winning the cash-back credit card game is to know each card issuer’s rules, and to pick the card that fits your spending habits.
+The trick to winning the cash-back credit card game is to know each card issuer's rules and then to pick the card that fits your spending habits.

 Cash-Back & Rewards Credit Cards by the Numbers